 It’s never a bad idea to breathe some fresh air, feel the wind on your cheeks, and change up your scenery.
 Not only does outdoor time provide a natural source of Vitamin D, it’s just more fun than hibernating for months on end.
-If you’re looking to mix up your routine, head to an outdoors store like Mountain Gear to rent winter gear and try snowshoeing or cross-country skiing at Palisades Park or Dishman Hills; rent a pair of skates and check out the new ice ribbon at Riverfront Park; or meet friends for night skiing at Mt.
+If you’re looking to mix up your routine, head to an outdoors retailer, like REI or Fitness Fanatics in Spokane (located near Plantes Ferry Park), to rent winter gear and try snowshoeing or cross-country skiing at Palisades Park or Dishman Hills; visit the ice ribbon at Riverfront Park (skate rentals available on-site); or meet friends for night skiing at Mt.
 Spokane.

 If you have the flexibility, mix up your work schedule to allow for more outside time.
 Instead of waking up early to exercise, hop onto your laptop first thing to start knocking out the day’s work tasks.
 In the afternoon when the sun’s (hopefully) shining, take a break to walk, bike, run, hike, snowshoe, or sled outside—you’ve earned it.